 This type adobo is the Bicolano version of the most popular Philippine dish where meats are cooked the adobo way but finished with coconut milk and chillies which is a Bicolano dish staple.
 When I first heard of this dish I was sceptical as it is hard to imagine mixing the salty and sour flavours with the creamy coconut milk but to my surprise it just works, the flavour combination blends really well and the coconut milk mellows down the saltiness and acidity of this already wonderful dish.

 - 1 kg chicken legs and/or thighs

 - ¾ cup soy sauce (Philippine Soy Sauce not the Chinese Soy Sauce, they taste differently if you can’t find one you can use Kikkoman)

 - 1½ cup coconut milk

 - 2 tbsp whole peppercorns

 - In a separate pot sauté garlic in oil using low heat until golden brown.
 Remove from pot and set aside.

 - Add chicken and fry until browning occurs.

 - Add water, vinegar, soy sauce, peppercorn, bay leaves and sugar then bring to a boil and simmer for 25 minutes.

-- Mix coconut cream and the drained liquid together then pour the mixture in the pan.
+- Mix coconut milk and the drained liquid together then pour the mixture in the pan.